oaguy1/cl-yassg/README.md

 ```

 In this site, there is an `assets` directory whose content gets copied to the new site.
 There is a `posts` directory containing markdown that holds the blog posts.
 There is a `template` directory which contains all the Lisp code for generating templates specific to your site.
 Finally, all markdown files in the root directory also make into pages on the site.

+## Roadmap

+This project is in a state where I am able to generate my own personal blog, which is roughly what I wanted to achieve.
+That said, the source code is small and there is room for expansion.
+Here are some of the things I plan on adding.

+* Handling drafts
+* Proper testing
+* Adding a RSS feed generator

+## Contributing

+The list above is not exhaustive and there is much more that can be done with this project.
+If you want to add or improve upon what I have built, please do so!
+Feel free to file an issue on GitHub or, better yet, fork the code and make a pull request.
+I will do my best to review pull requests in good time, but please understand this is a side project and not my full time employment.